 Settlement for Teen’s Death in Hit and Run Approaches New York State Record

-Four years after 18-year-old Alexandria Rice’s tragic death by hit-and-run driver gastroenterologist Dr. James Corasanti, and three weeks into a civil trial for her wrongful death, Rice’s parents and Corasanti have reached a settlement agreement.
+Four years after 18-year-old Alexandria Rice’s tragic death by hit-and-run driver gastroenterologist Dr. James Corasanti, and three weeks into a civil trial for her wrongful death, Rice’s parents and Corasanti have reached a hit and run lawsuit settlement agreement.
 While such awards are normally only paid out by insurance companies, the settlement payout in this case will be comprised of funds both from Corasanti’s insurance company as well as Corasanti’s own personal assets.

 This settlement comes after the family had reached a previous settlement with the Transit Valley Country Club, where Corasanti had been participating in a golf tournament and drinking earlier in the day.
 While the total figure is protected as confidential under the terms of the settlement agreement, the Rice family’s attorney reported that the total settlement amount places the case among the largest settlements for deaths of 18-year-olds in New York State history.
 The Rice family’s attorney asserted that having Corasanti accept some personal responsibility for the accident was one of the goals of the litigation and further stated that Corasanti’s substantial personal contribution to the settlement required him to borrow money to make it.